F.A.Q.

 I take extra effort to treat every cassette as if it were my own, and make sure that the playback and capture equipment I use is clean and working optimally so as to minimize chances of cassette failure.

 IF a VHS cassette breaks, I will reach out immediately and let you know.
-There are ways to repair them and I am looking into methods and options to be able to provide that service down the road.

-With VHS-C cassettes, repair is challenging and very time consuming since finding replacement parts for the cassettes isn't easy.
+With VHS-C and Hi8/Video8 cassettes, repair is challenging and very time consuming since finding replacement parts for the cassettes isn't easy.
 The magnetic tapes in them are also from my experience, far more fragile as well.
 I may endeavor to provide repair for these as well at a later date, if possible.

 What size photos can be currently digitized?